AbstractSeries QML Type

 - Point labels are not supported for accelerated series.

-- Marker shapes are ignored for accelerated series.
-Only plain scatter dots are supported.
+- Pen styles and marker shapes are ignored for accelerated series.
+Only solid lines and plain scatter dots are supported.
 The scatter dots may be circular or rectangular, depending on the underlying graphics hardware and drivers.

 - Polar charts do not support accelerated series.